alexaib2002/godot_csv_dialog_editor/README.md

 ## Making the CSV file
 You will need to create and format a CSV file with an spreadsheet editor (ex: LibreOffice Calc, MS Excel...) following the guidelines on the <a href="https://docs.godotengine.org/en/stable/getting_started/workflow/assets/importing_translations.html#translation-format">Translation format guide</a>.
 The keys will be composed of two main components, the **AID** (Actor ID) and the **LID** (Line ID).
 The AID refers to the character or object who will trigger that line.
 The LID is used for making a different line.
 It should be incremental.
 The AID and LID are separated by an _ underscore.

-The sum of the AID and LID is called DID (Dialog ID).
+The key (union of an AID and LID) is called **DID** (Dialog ID).

+Stories are composed by multiple DIDs, and they're readed from the first slot to the last one.

 The format of your keys should be:
 `AID_LID`